-After completing a minimum of 54 credits, the student selects one of three options, in consultation with his/her program advisor:
+Prior to taking the Comprehensive Examination you must have completed a minimum of 54 hours of coursework, including the 24 Core Literacy Content courses.
+The student selects one of three options, in consultation with his/her program advisor:

 - A six-hour written closed-book examination; or

 - A portfolio of learning, including a reflective essay describing the significance of the contents for the student's academic development.
-The portfolio can include anything the student considers relevant for a demonstration of competence in each of the three domains.
+The portfolio can include anything the student considers relevant for a demonstration of competence in each of the three domains; or

-The Reading Department expects students to demonstrate a broad familiarity with the design and analysis of both quantitative and qualitative research.
+The Department of Literacy Teaching and Learning expects students to demonstrate a broad familiarity with the design and analysis of both quantitative and qualitative research.
 They must also demonstrate competency in the particular methodology(ies) appropriate to their dissertation topic.
-The research methodology requirement may be fulfilled through appropriate coursework (e.g., E Rdg 762; E Psy 530, 630, 750, 756; E Tap 743, 777, 778), independent study, or active participation in research projects (or a combination of these).
-Students are required to submit a statement to the faculty, detailing how they have met/propose to meet this requirement.
+The research methodology requirement may be fulfilled through appropriate coursework (e.g., ERdg 715, 743, 762, 779, 891; EPsy 530, 630, 750, 756; ETap 777, 778; EAps 614).
+Students are required to submit a Research Tool Statement to the faculty, detailing how they have met this requirement.
 The research methodology requirement will not be officially met until the faculty approves the student's statement.